-This New York walking tour of High Line Park will inform and excite you as you take in the rich history of the neighbourhood dating back to 1847.
+This New York walking tour of High Line Park will inform and excite you as you take in the rich history of the neighborhood dating back to 1847.
 You will learn about New York’s urban cowboys, walk through the historic Meatpacking District and Chelsea Market, and even see where the Oreo Cookie was invented.
 Duration: 2 hours.
 You can purchase tickets online in advance.

 The High Line park and Greenwich Village are undoubtedly two of New York City’s greatest attractions.
 Rather than take them on alone, get an expert to give you an insider’s view of these amazing sites.
 This 3.5-hour tour starts with the High Line, an elevated railway line that has been turned into a park.
-It then moves on to explore the food scene in historic Greenwich Village, a neighbourhood once filled with bohemian artists and now the haunt of celebrities and models.
+It then moves on to explore the food scene in historic Greenwich Village, a neighborhood once filled with bohemian artists and now the haunt of celebrities and models.
 Duration: 3,5 hours.
 You can purchase tickets online in advance.